Whole horse veterinary rehabilitation

 What do I assess and provide your horse?

-This is a full boarding service for the length of time your horse needs to recover, so includes all daily care, hay, feed, and supplements, plus an individualised plan for their nutrition, feet, teeth, remedial exercise, bodywork, any medication, and training.
-We will also work together to ensure their recovery lasts when they come home to you.
-Length of stay will depend on the nature of your case, a minimum of three months is recommended.
+This is a full boarding service including all daily care, hay, feed, and supplements, with an individualised plan for their nutrition, feet, teeth, remedial exercise, bodywork, any medication, and training.
+It also includes regular teaching for you and ongoing support when your horse goes home.
+Length of stay will depend on the nature of your case - see the boarding stay options.

 In many cases some aspects of lifestyle form part of the root cause of illness, injury, and behaviour.
 This could include housing, social interactions, feeding and nutrition, foot care, dentistry, and more.